AlexWang18/DarkDivide100/README.md

 ## Pre-Race
 - I kept the 4 days before the race pretty lowkey but still was bike commuting and doing short < 40 minute shakeouts.
 I did one last fun run at Tiger with Alex and Gabe 6 days before (15 miles 4k vert).
 Maybe did too much to actually taper optimally but you gotta take advantage of summer living!
 Made sure to sleep a lot going into the race.
 I think I slept 9.5 hours Wednesday->Thursday.
 - The week before in general I tried to keep things low stress.
 I helped my buddy John move houses on the Monday before but besides that it was mostly just work, eat, shakeout, and sit on the couch.
 I knew that I was getting ready as I felt a bit mentally sharper at work and I was shooting good at pool Tuesday night.
 - My mentality going into the race was fuck it whatever happens, happens.
 I was extremely anxious about my plantar wart causing me grief as I had gotten it frozen by the doc 2.5 weeks before race day but it was still there.
 I also had no idea really what I was getting into as there isn't much on the Dark Divide race on the internet beside the fact that it is extremely challenging.
 This was my first 100 miler and I think going in with very loose expectations removed a lot of potential pre-race anxiety I would've had if I set out specific ABC goals for myself.
 I loosely hoped I could go sub 24, but also knew the course record was 26.5 hours and wanted to respect that so I kept that aspiration in check and instead set out in my mind just to finish.
 I did a lot of hedging of bets and downplaying my expectations when asked about the race by others since I truly did not know how I would actually do.
+I was honestly worried about a mid-race blow up since my body has only ran the 50+ mile distance a handful of times.
 - I rode out with Sean Dew Thursday afternoon.
 We stopped at Walmart for a Casio for Sean (he does not use a smart watch) and than at Roxy's Roadhouse for pre-race dinner.
 I got the Big Bottom Burger.
 I shot a couple games of pool with the local shooters Justin (owner's son), Clyde (71 years old), and Tony (70 years old).
 I had asked Clyde if he had any advice for a young buck and he simply replied "Don't stop going hard".
 What a guy.
 Playing pool pre-race gets your mind right.
 Won the last game with a nice bank shot with inside spin (avoid double kiss) on the 8 into the middle bag to win.
 An excellent final shot.
 Walked out out right after.
 I was feeling ready.
     - Thanks to Sean for driving us out and waiting for me when playing pool.
 <img width="1051" height="737" alt="image" src="https://github.com/user-attachments/assets/960c2b87-b768-4c28-a518-a870ce7fd23e" />